+Authorities did away with the old TIMS permit system in 2018.
 Permits for restricted areas such as Mustang are significantly more expensive and can be sorted case by case at the office.

-Note: Sometimes solo trekkers are pressured not to go alone.
+Note: Sometimes independent trekkers are pressured not to go alone.
 Although safety is cited as the chief concern, money is often the motivation.
 The agents at the counters may even try to sell you a guide or tour from their family business.

-Avoid potential hassle by obtaining necessary permits from the office in Kathmandu rather than once on the trail where you should be more concerned with getting to your next plate of dal baht!
+With the exception of the Sagarmatha National Park Permit, avoid potential hassle by obtaining necessary permits from the office in Kathmandu rather than once on the trail where you should be more concerned with getting to your next plate of dal baht!

 Finding Trekking Gear in Kathmandu

 Thamel is so full of dark, cramped trekking shops that choosing among them can be overwhelming.
 Dusty gear, both used and new, hangs in crowded spaces.
 There are deals to be found, but you’ll have to dig for them.
 Some shop employees may not have very much patience to deal with your indecision.
 Prices are rarely listed, so you’ll need to haggle hard for gear touted as authentic when clearly it’s a cheap fake.